 Awesome Inca Site Number 3: Moray

-Moray is different to the other Inca sites in the Sacred Valley as it appears to have been designed as an agricultural experimentation centre, not for residential or religious purposes.
-The Inca were skilled farmers, building terraces on the side of mountains to stop the nutrients and water from washing down the hillside.
+Moray is different from the other Inca sites in the Sacred Valley as it appears to have been designed as an agricultural experimentation centre, not for residential or religious purposes.
+The Incas were skilled farmers, building terraces on the side of mountains to stop the nutrients and water from washing down the hillside.

 Although this site is more challenging to get to on your own, it is possible by public transport and a bit of luck.
 We took a bus as close as we could get, then a taxi for the last leg.
-However, we couldn’t find transport back so hitchhiked to the nearest town then took a bus back to Cusco.
+However, we couldn’t find transport back so we hitchhiked to the nearest town and then took a bus back to Cusco.
 Alternatively, you can arrange tours from Cusco, which also visit the nearby salt mines of Maras.

 Awesome Inca Site Number 4: Ollantaytambo

-He defeated the Spanish by flooding the plain beneath the fortress, but his success was short lived when the Spanish returned with four times as many men, forcing him to flee to into the jungle.
-Standing at the top of the ruins, looking into the valley below I took a moment to imagine the Spanish soldiers clamouring for revenge after their previous defeat; a scary thought.
+He defeated the Spanish by flooding the plain beneath the fortress, but his success was short-lived when the Spanish returned with four times as many men, forcing him to flee to into the jungle.
+Standing at the top of the ruins, looking into the valley below I took a moment to imagine the Spanish soldiers clamouring for revenge after their previous defeat; a scary thought!

 Awesome Inca Site Number 5: Vilcabamba

-Manco Inca fled here after his last stand at Ollantayambo, to escape the Spanish conquistadors.
+Manco Inca fled here after his last stand at Ollantaytambo, to escape the Spanish conquistadors.
 The Incas remained there until the Spanish finally ended the Inca Empire by killing the last Inca ruler in 1572.
 Since then, the city was forgotten and reclaimed by the jungle, its location disappearing into the mists of time.

-As you can see, there are plenty of other amazing Inca sites in Peru to explore, not just Machu Picchu.
-Each of the ruins offer something unique to enjoy, from the ancient Inca capital at Sacsayhuaman to a real adventure hunting down Vilcabamba, you certainly won’t get bored!
+As you can see, however, there are plenty of other amazing Inca sites in Peru to explore.
+It’s not all Machu Picchu.
+Each of the ruins offers something unique to enjoy and a different side of the history of the Incans.